viodotcom/growth/levels/engineer.md

 - Excellent learnability skills - learn and apply
 - Strong analytical skills
 - Well-developed (milestone 2 or 3) at least on of the development specialisations
-- Understanding of FindHotel’s business and revenue models
+- Understanding of Vio.com’s business and revenue models
-- A strong connection with FindHotel’s core values, virtues and mission
+- A strong connection with Vio.com’s core values, virtues and mission

 ### We expect you to